Abandoned Call

 Call Routing

-The process of transferring incoming calls to certain agents based on predefined criteria.
+The process of transferring incoming calls to certain agents that is based on predefined criteria.

 Carrier

-A telecommunications service provider (TSP) that connects the public with public switched telephone network (PSTN) or mobile networks.
+A telecommunications service provider (TSP) that connects the public with public switched telephone networks (PSTN) or mobile networks.

 Chatbots